Miiamiiak/Markdown-harjoituksia/README.md

 # Emoji

-This is so silly! :joy:  :eggplant:
+This is so funny! :joy:  :eggplant: :waterfall: